 2) Assignment Operator: Compiler automatically creates a default assignment operator with every class.
-The default assignment operator does assign all members of right side to the left side and works fine most of the cases (this behavior is same as copy constructor).
+The default assignment operator does assign all members of the right side to the left side and works fine in most cases (this behaviour is the same as the copy constructor).
 See this for more details.

 3) Conversion Operator: We can also write conversion operators that can be used to convert one type to another type.

 Overloaded conversion operators must be a member method.
-Other operators can either be member method or global method.
+Other operators can either be the member method or the global method.

 x = 20, y = 20 x = 30, y = 0